 With my acquisitions editor hat on I must make decisions to enter into contractual agreements with writers based on perceptions and best guesses.
 First impressions of an author or manuscript are subjective.
 I may like the person, writing, or idea based on personal preferences and interests or their persuasiveness and ability to engage me with their written expression.

-If an author/book idea passes that first, subjective threshold, it must hold up under business scrutiny.
+If an author/book idea crosses that first threshold, it must then hold up under business scrutiny.
 Tough questions should be asked, analysis and forecasting applied.
 Is there enough demand for a book like this?
 If so, can we and the author reach the market for this book?
 Is it well written, engaging, and unique enough to compete with similar books?
-If it floats, is the author ready and able to sail with it?
+If it will catch the wind and begin to float, is the author ready and able to sail with it?
 Is this project financially feasible?
 Does it really fit in Cladach’s niche of literary waters?

 If we answer too many questions “No” or “We don’t know,” and this process shoots too many holes in the potential project, it will sink before it starts with us.
-What we don’t want is to prepare a book, like a boat, to launch upon a sea of published books and then watch it sink.
+What we don’t want is to prepare a book, like a boat, to launch upon a sea of published books only to watch it sink.
 This has happened.

 Some book projects we take on with excitement, but the sales peter out.
 Others catch wind in their sails and continue to sell week after week, month after month, year after year.
 With the benefit of hindsight I can see that the following factors make a difference:

 - What other titles has the author published?
-For instance, if her other titles are poorly-edited, self-published books, this author’s reputation is hurt and that hurts the sales of even the title that we have carefully edited.
+For instance, if his other titles are poorly-edited self-published books, this author’s reputation may suffer and hinder potential sales of the title we have carefully edited.

-- How actively connected is the author with the book’s prospective audience—even before he is published?
+- How actively connected is the author with the book’s prospective audience—even before she is published?

-- Is there a waiting audience/demand for this book—even before it is published?
+- Is there a waiting audience/demand for this book?

 - Does the author have an ongoing means of reaching that audience?
-And can Cladach also effectively reach them?
+And is it an audience Cladach reasonably can reach out to?

-- Is the author’s personal life—health, relationships, finances—in order?
+- Is the author’s personal life—including health, relationships, and finances—in order?

 In my mind this begs the question: “As a writer, when are you ready to have your book published?”